Ligand: Denticity

-Denticity (represented by κ) refers to the number of times a ligand bonds to a metal through noncontiguous donor sites.
 Many ligands are capable of binding metal ions through multiple sites, usually because the ligands have lone pairs on more than one atom.
+Such ligands are polydentate.
 Ligands that bind via more than one atom are often termed chelating.
 A ligand that binds through two sites is classified as bidentate, and three sites as tridentate.
 The "bite angle" refers to the angle between the two bonds of a bidentate chelate.
 Chelating ligands are commonly formed by linking donor groups via organic linkers.
 A classic bidentate ligand is ethylenediamine, which is derived by the linking of two ammonia groups with an ethylene (−CH2CH2−) linker.
 A classic example of a polydentate ligand is the hexadentate chelating agent EDTA, which is able to bond through six sites, completely surrounding some metals.
 The number of times a polydentate ligand binds to a metal centre is symbolized by "κn", where n indicates the number of sites by which a ligand attaches to a metal.
 EDTA4−, when it is hexidentate, binds as a κ6-ligand, the amines and the carboxylate oxygen atoms are not contiguous.
 In practice, the n value of a ligand is not indicated explicitly but rather assumed.
 The binding affinity of a chelating system depends on the chelating angle or bite angle.

+Denticity (represented by κ) is nomenclature that described to the number of noncontiguous atoms of a ligand bonded to a metal.
+This descriptor is often omitted because the denticity of a ligand is often obvious.
+The complex tris(ethylenediamine)cobalt(III) could be described as [Co(κ2-en)3]3+.

 Complexes of polydentate ligands are called chelate complexes.
 They tend to be more stable than complexes derived from monodentate ligands.
 This enhanced stability, called the chelate effect, is usually attributed to effects of entropy, which favors the displacement of many ligands by one polydentate ligand.

 Related to the chelate effect is the macrocyclic effect.
 A macrocyclic ligand is any large ligand that at least partially surrounds the central atom and bonds to it, leaving the central atom at the centre of a large ring.
 The more rigid and the higher its denticity, the more inert will be the macrocyclic complex.
 Heme is an example, in which the iron atom is at the centre of a porphyrin macrocycle, bound to four nitrogen atoms of the tetrapyrrole macrocycle.
 The very stable dimethylglyoximate complex of nickel is a synthetic macrocycle derived from dimethylglyoxime.

 Hapticity

-Hapticity (represented by η) refers to the number of contiguous atoms that comprise a donor site and attach to a metal center.
+Hapticity (represented by Greek letter η) refers to the number of contiguous atoms that comprise a donor site and attach to a metal center.
+The η-notation applies when multiple atoms are coordinated.
+For example, η2 is a ligand that coordinates through two contiguous atoms.
 Butadiene forms both η2 and η4 complexes depending on the number of carbon atoms that are bonded to the metal.